Timeless Farmhouse Kitchen Renovation on a Budget

 The Before

-Our home was built in 1985 and from the style chosen, it looks to have been updated in the late 1990s.
+Our home was built in 1985 and from the style chosen, the old kitchen looks to have been updated in the late 1990s.

-Tuscan green cabinets with glaze, travertine backsplash, and granite counters all topped off with a hexagonal kitchen island/eat-in space.
+It’s a small space with tuscan green cabinets with dated glaze, travertine backsplash, and granite counters all topped off with a hexagonal kitchen island/eat-in space.

-The big items are staying like the countertops and the appliances.
+The big ticket items are staying like the countertops and the appliances.

 And since the appliances don’t match, we will be using a stainless steel film to cover the fronts of the appliances to create a cohesive look.